sumo-digital-academy/cs_portfolio/cv-a.markdown

 This experience provided a strong foundation in systems analysis and project management, equipping me with the skills to address complex IT challenges and contribute effectively to any team.

 <div class="annotate-highlight">
-This is a brief summmary of a possible CV.
+<i>This is a brief summmary of a possible CV.
 A more detailed CV could be linked to on a different site.
-Alternatively, the text could say that a more detailed CV is available on request.
+Alternatively, the text could say that a more detailed CV is available on request.</i>
 </div>